 My Go-to First Session

-The first thing I want to mention in this blog is that to this day I’m still a bit nervous the first time I teach a new client.
+The first thing I want to say in this blog is that to this day I’m still a bit nervous the first time I teach a new client.
 I want the client to enjoy the session, and I'm constantly processing whether I’m delivering what they were looking for when they booked the session.
 I’m a big believer that being a little bit nervous is a good thing.
 I think it shows that you care and are invested in the outcome of the session.
-Being a little nervous and being unprepared are 2 different things though.
+Being a little nervous and being anxious and unprepared are 2 different things though.
 My nervousness would instantly turn into panic if I didn’t have a plan.
 Below is my “go-to” first session with a beginner.
 It's not set in stone, and I never follow it 100%.
 It’s just my security blanket of Level I exercises that I know people will feel but are also safe.
 It’s been my experience that clients get excited when they’re a little sore the next day, so I try to include at least 1-2 exercises that deliver that result.
 I also believe in sticking to the Level I content no matter how strong they may appear though.
 Sometimes the stronger someone looks, the weaker they really are, so just throwing in a super advanced exercise to challenge them isn't necessarily the best strategy.
 I also make sure to address all ranges of motion of the body in every session I teach.
 Below I've broken down the workout and given you the reasons I chose the exercises listed.
 Click this link to download a FREE printable PDF of the workout without the descriptions.
-SampleFirstSession (1) There is another FREEBIE below, so make sure you read the whole post to get it.
+There is another video freebie below, so make sure you read the whole post for the link to view it.

 I like to do this before I teach breathing or pelvic tilts because it get's the client moving right away.
 It also tells me a lot about their body.
 Whether they can articulate their spine easily, where they hold tension (shoulders?), if they’re a natural breather, a fast or slow mover, etc.